chartgerink/2015ori-2/submission/redraft.md

 # Author's note

 All materials used in this project are available at [https://github.com/chartgerink/2015ori-2](https://github.com/chartgerink/2015ori-2) and are preserved at Zenodo.
+This project was funded by the Office of Research Integrity (ORI-).

 # References